 As you can tell from the penalties, the state of California treats receiving stolen property as a serious crime.
 If you are charged with receiving stolen property in southern California – whether or not you knew it was stolen – you’ll need to contact a criminal defense attorney immediately.

 Your defense attorney will investigate the details of the charge, gather evidence, and question witnesses on your behalf.

-If the state’s case against you is weak, your attorney may be able to have the charge against you reduced or even in some cases dismissed.
+If the state’s case against you is weak, your DUI attorney may be able to have the charge against you reduced or even in some cases dismissed.

 Every case is different, but these are the typical defenses offered against the charge of receiving stolen property:

 – The defendant did not know that the property was stolen.